Have you ever felt an uncanny kinship…with a place?

 I really hope and pray that God willing my work will take me there someday.
 And don’t get me wrong.
 I believe a lot of people get caught up in the notion that they will find happiness in a particular place.
 I’ve learned that to be a complete lie.
 The hardest thing is being happy exactly where you are at.

 And the second hardest thing is realizing that you yourself also hold the “magic” to life.
 Not a place, or even another person.

-That’s been my big lessons of late.
+That’s been my big lesson of late.
 Even though I’m not always convinced of it.
 I still know it to be true.

-But I do know that my little connection I have with that place is a gift.
-And I believe God loves to give us the desires of our heart.
+But I do know that the little connection I have with that place is a gift.
+And I believe God loves to give us the desires of our hearts.